SharePoint/PnP-Partner-Pack/Documentation/Architecture-and-Implementation.md

 for each and every target Site Collection.

-Moreover, the application runs against SharePoint
+Moreover, the application runs against SharePoint Online by leveraging an AppOnly access token, to allow to any user to leverage the provided capabilities.
-Only by leveraging an AppOnly access token, to allow to any user to leverage the provided capabilities.
+The application also consumes the Microsoft Graph API with an OAuth access token related to the current user identity.

 The application requires to have tenant-level permissions for the application by itself (AppOnly).
 However, we assume that the requirement of having tenant-level permissions is not a road